JaxGenius/crafters-corner/README.md

 # Docker setup

-Install Docker and run the following:
+Install Docker and run the following in the same directory as compose.yaml:

 docker compose up --build